Ryzee119/usb64/README.md

 - A hardwired controller, use your own buttons etc.

 ## Controls
-- Back + D-Pad = Insert Mempak banks 1 to 4
+- Back + D-Pad = Insert Controller Pak banks 0 to 3
 - Back + LB = Insert Rumblepak
 - Back + RB = Insert Transferpak
-- Back + Start = Select *virtual pak* (Use in-game mempak managers to configure the device)
+- Back + Start = Select *virtual pak* (Use in-game Controller Pak managers to configure the device)
 - Back + B = Switch to true dual-analog stick more for GoldenEye 007/Perfect Dark
 - Back + A = Backup buffered memory to SD Card **(DO THIS BEFORE POWER OFF!)**